EXPLAINER-What happened to shut down Toyota's production in Japan?

 Toyota's system of lean production and just-in-time parts delivery has been adopted across the auto industry and widely studied.
 It shifted from a system of printed cards that managed supplier workflow to an internet-based "e-kanban" system more than 20 years ago.

-Toyota's kanban system, which relies on simple visual cues to organise workflow, has been adopted for other industries, including software development.
+Toyota's kanban system, which relies on simple visual cues to organise workflow, has been adopted by other industries, including software development.

 WHAT OTHER PROBLEMS HAS TOYOTA FACED SINCE ITS LEADERSHIP TRANSITION?